5 from 3 votes

 How to Cut Carrot Sticks

-Craving a healthy snack?
+Craving a crunchy snack?
 Learn how to cut carrot sticks that are perfect for dipping or munching!
 Carrot sticks are a great addition to a veggie tray, lunch box, or side dish to a meal.

 👍 Why We Love Carrot Sticks